๐ŸงชAP Chemistry

 Kinetic Behavior and Molecular Motion

-This law connects macroscopic gas behavior to molecular properties, bridging to kinetic molecular theory and thermodynamics.
+This section connects macroscopic gas behavior to molecular properties, bridging kinetic molecular theory and thermodynamics.

 Graham's Law of Effusion

-Compare: Graham's Law vs. Dalton's Law—both deal with gas mixtures but measure different things.
+Compare: Graham's Law vs. Dalton's Law: both deal with gas mixtures but measure different things.
 Dalton's describes static pressure contributions; Graham's describes dynamic movement rates.
-If asked about separating isotopes or identifying a gas by its escape rate, Graham's Law is your tool.
+If a problem asks about separating isotopes or identifying a gas by how fast it escapes, Graham's Law is your tool.

 Quick Reference Table